catcombo/django-speedinfo/README.rst

 SpeedInfo is a live profiling tool for the Django framework to find most highload views in your project for the next optimization.
-SpeedInfo counts number of calls, cache hits, authorized calls, average and total call time and more for each of your views.
+SpeedInfo counts number of calls, cache hits, SQL queries, measures average and total call time and more for each of your views.
 Detailed report and profiler controls are available in Django admin.

+Production ready.
+Real projects tested.

 .. image:: screenshots/main.png
     :width: 80%